-- Born Learning Trail- This trail consists of 10 interactive stations installed along the walking trail at N.C.
-Foote Park in Baytown.
+- Born Learning Trail- This trail consists of 10 interactive stations installed along the walking trail at both N.C.
+Foote and Allenbrook Park in Baytown, as well as Mont Belvieu (coming in 2015.)
 At each station the adult reads prompts on a sign to encourage aspects of development on the part of the pre-school child-- from engaging the child's imagination, to physical activity, to learning the difference between shapes and colors painted on sidewalk, to listen and describing sounds.
-This trail is presented in both English and Spanish.

 Click Here for the information about the Community Update that was presented on January 27, 2015

 Click Here to watch a 2 minute video about the Born Learn Trail

 Click Here to watch a 3 minute video about the Partent Workshops